 Use spring action to grab your bike by mounting a claw-style bike hook on your garage ceiling or rafters.
 This hook, made by Gladiator, is available at Home Depot.

-Add a simple shelf for additional storage with an adjustable height ceiling storage rack.
+Add a simple shelf for additional overhead garage storage with an adjustable height ceiling storage rack.
 This garage ceiling storage rack by Suncast is available at Target.

 No two garages are the same, so choose a ceiling storage rack with adjustable heights to fit your needs or garage space.
 Hang a shallow rack above the open garage door and deeper shelf where your garage door track stops to maximize your vertical space.